-I started playing BioShock Infinite a month ago, after years of avoiding spoilers and reviews.
-Upon reaching Battleship Bay, I wrote down my first impressions.
+After years of avoiding spoilers, I started playing BioShock Infinite a month ago.
+I wrote my first impressions after reaching Battleship Bay.
 Now I’ve finished the game, I’ll share my final thoughts:

-BioShock Infinite was a visually beautiful video game with some fun moments, overshadowed by crappy game design, a skeevy protagonist, and a muddled mess of a plot, that demeans women and trivializes racism.
+BioShock Infinite is a visually beautiful video game with some fun moments, overshadowed by crappy game design, a skeevy protagonist, and a muddled mess of a plot, that demeans women and trivializes racism.

-I have played Burial at Sea, parts one and two, but this article addresses Infinite, because a game should stand on its own merit and not need an expansion to fix or explain its failings.
-I’ll talk a bit about the DLC at the end.
+I played Burial at Sea, but this article addresses Infinite because a game should stand on its own merit and not need an expansion to fix or explain its failings.
+I will talk about Burial at Sea at the end.

 * * *

 WARNING: MAJOR PLOT SPOILERS